jroper/erqx/README.md

 1. If you don't have an existing Play project that you want to embed it into, create a new one.
 2. Add the following to your `build.sbt` file:

-        resolvers += // TODO add resolver
+        resolvers += "ERQX Releases" at "https://jroper.github.io/releases"

-        libraryDependencies += Seq(
-          "au.id.jazzy.erqx" %% "erqx-engine" % "1.0.0",
-          "au.id.jazzy.erqx" %% "erqx-engine" % "1.0.0" % "assets->runtime"
+        libraryDependencies += "au.id.jazzy.erqx" %% "erqx-engine" % "1.0.0"
-        )

-3. Add the blog plugin to your `conf/play.plugins` file:

-        1100:au.id.jazzy.erqx.engine.BlogPlugin

-4. Add a route to the blog router to your `conf/routes` file:
+3. Add a route to the blog router to your `conf/routes` file:

         ->  /       au.id.jazzy.erqx.engine.controllers.BlogsRouter

-5. Add the following configuration to your `application.conf`:
+4. Add the following configuration to your `application.conf`:

-        # The file loader dispatcher is used by the actor that loads files out of git.
-All blocking git IO is done on these
-        # threads.
-        file-loader-dispatcher {
-          type = Dispatcher
-          executor = "thread-pool-executor"
-          thread-pool-executor {
-            core-pool-size-min = 10
-            core-pool-size-max = 10
-          }
-        }

-        # The blog loader dispatcher is used to do fetching and reindexing of the blog when it's updated.
-There only needs to
-        # be one of these threads, all tasks done on this dispatcher are background tasks.
-        blog-loader-dispatcher {
-          type = Dispatcher
-          executor = "thread-pool-executor"
-          thread-pool-executor {
-            core-pool-size-min = 1
-            core-pool-size-max = 1
-          }
-        }

         # The blogs
         blogs {